abdullah-maharmeh/saas-telecom-analytics/README.md

 ```

 ## 📂 Project Structure
-`generat_data.ipynb`: The script that builds the fake customers and call logs based on the assumptions above.
+`generate_data.ipynb`: The script that builds the fake customers and call logs based on the assumptions above.

 `dim_customers.parquet & fact_calls.parquet `: The generated data files.